Pyaar Tune Kya Kiya (film): Plot

 Jai attends a company party with Geeta, not knowing that Ria has also been invited.
 Ria now wants Jai at any cost and flirts with him in front of Geeta, who leaves fuming.
-At home, Jai and Geeta have a huge argument and Geeta leaves in anger.
-She realizes her mistake and decides to go back but Ria breaks in and starts getting intimate with Jai.
-Geeta enters the house and loses control on seeing them.
+At home, Jai and Geeta have a huge argument and Geeta leaves angrily.
+Later, she realizes her mistake and decides to return, but Ria breaks in and starts getting intimate with Jai.
+Geeta enters the house and loses control upon seeing them together.
 She accidentally falls onto a glass table and hurts her head.
 Jai takes her to the hospital.

 Ria tells Geeta that she should leave the marriage and let her and Jai live happily.
-Geeta explains that Jai does not love Ria as she so thinks and nothing can break their relationship.
+Geeta explains that Jai does not love Ria as she so thinks, and nothing can break their relationship.
 Jai decides to leave the city because of Ria's obsessive nature.
-Ria calls, asking to meet one last time.
-Jai agrees but instead goes to meet Mr Jaiswal and tells him the truth.
+Ria calls Jai, asking him to meet one last time.
+He agrees but instead goes to meet Mr. Jaiswal and tries to tell him the truth.
 Jai calls Geeta and hears her being attacked by someone.

 It's Ria, who has become completely unstable.
 She attempts to kill Geeta so that she can win Jai's love.
 Geeta tries to escape but fails.
 Just as Ria is about to kill her, Jai arrives.
-He pleads with her to let Geeta go and he will leave Geeta to be with her.
-Ria, convinced, runs toward Jai but he slaps her hard, making her unconscious.
-Mr Jaiswal arrives and Jai tells him what Ria did.
+He pleads with her to let Geeta go, and he will leave Geeta to be with her.
+Ria, convinced, runs toward Jai, but he slaps her hard, making her unconscious.
+Mr. Jaiswal arrives, and Jai tells him what Ria did.

-Six months later, Geeta and Jai are happy with their life once again while Ria is housed at a mental hospital.
-Her father arrives at Jai's house, asking him to meet her one last time as it's her birthday and it's only Jai that can make any impact on her.
-Jai agrees.
+Six months later, Geeta and Jai are happy with their lives again while Ria is housed at a mental hospital.
+Her father arrives at Jai's house, asking him to meet her one last time as it's her birthday and it's only Jai that can make any impact on her, to which he agrees.
 Upon seeing Jai, Ria loses control and shakes him until her father and the hospital crew pull her away.
-Jai is left feeling guilty at Ria's mental condition.
+Jai is left feeling guilty about Ria's mental condition.